argilla-io/argilla/docs/_source/reference/cli.md

 ## Datasets

 The `argilla datasets` group of commands offers basic operations for managing the datasets stored in the connected Argilla server.
-The commands of this group that performs an operation in a specific dataset requires the `--name` option to be provided and optionally the `--workspace` option to specify the workspace where the dataset is stored.
+The commands of this group that perform an operation in a specific dataset require the `--name` option to be provided and optionally the `--workspace` option to specify the workspace where the dataset is stored.
 If the `--workspace` option is not provided, then the workspace stored in the local credentials will be used.

 ### Delete a dataset

-The `argilla datasets delete` command allows to remove a `FeedbackDataset` from the Argilla server providing the name of the dataset and optionally the workspace where the dataset is stored.
+The `argilla datasets delete` command allows you to remove a `FeedbackDataset` from the Argilla server by providing the name of the dataset and optionally the workspace where the dataset is stored.

 ```sh